How to Become a Counseling Psychologist: Education and Career Roadmap

 Step Five: Obtain Specialty Certification

-Counseling psychologists who practice in a specific focus area, such as with a certain population or treating a specific psychological disorder, may want to consider getting a certification that designates this specialty.
+Counseling psychologists, who practice in a specific focus area, such as with a certain population or treating a specific psychological disorder, may want to consider getting a certification that designates this specialty.
 Psychologists usually need several years of clinical practice before being able to qualify for specialty certification.
 Information on specialty certification is available from the American Board of Professional Psychologists (www.abpp.org).
+A specialty certification may not only advance your career but also might make you worth a higher salary.